After a recent surge of Asian MMA fighters getting signed by the Mixed Martial Arts powerhouse.

 The Las Vegas based promotion has now picked up current Heat Welterweight Champion Kiichi “Strasser” Kunimoto.

-A source close to his camp confirmed it with FSA earlier today.
+A source close to the Kunimoto camp confirmed the news with Fight Sport Asia earlier today.

-The Cobra Kai Dojo native began his Mixed Martial Arts career back in 2006, and has since then built a respectable (15-5-2) record.
+The Cobra Kai Dojo affiliate began his Mixed Martial Arts career back in 2006, and has since then built a respectable record (15-5-2) fighting on the Asian circuit.

-The 32-year old competed most of his career for Japanese giants Pancrase before moving onto Heat, where he would run through his competition to claim their 170lb strap.
+The 32-year old competed most of his career for Japanese giants Pancrase before moving on to Heat, where he would run through competition to claim their 170-lb strap.

-So as it stands the UFC has signed Kyoji Horiguchi, Tatsuya Kawajiri, Katsunori Kikuno, Shunichi Shimizu and now Kiichi Kunimoto.
+So as it stands the UFC have now bolstered their roster with Asian fighters — Kyoji Horiguchi, Tatsuya Kawajiri, Katsunori Kikuno, Shunichi Shimizu and now Kiichi Kunimoto.